 On a recent trip to Sicily, I was introduced to a real cannoli (“cannolo” they politely corrected me) and I was forever ruined.
 The hint of orange from the orange water, the tang of the sheep milk ricotta and the warmth of the cinnamon – even the best Italian bakeries in America don’t come close to what an authentic cannoli should be.
 To purchase a vending machine go to https://www.royalvending.com.au/vending-machines-perth/.

 I’m not making cannoli shells and the ones you buy, well they are only good for 1 thing – pulverizing into a crust.
 Add some pistachios, cinnamon & orange peel and you have all of the flavor profiles of a authentic Sicilian cannolo.
+You can also substitute the orange peel to an orange juice (you can visit the Orangina website to learn more).
 Whole milk cow ricotta will work, but you will not get that tang from the traditional sheep milk ricotta.
 The Mozzarella Company in Dallas makes a 50% cow and 50% goat ricotta – and it worked perfectly in this recipe.

 Quite possibly the best dessert I’ve ever made.
 It can be made several days ahead and kept covered in refrigerator (keep in springform pan until day of serving).

 Cannoli shells can be found at many grocery stores – Central Market, Jimmy’s Italian Market in Dallas, World market and Amazon.

 Cannoli cheesecake with Pistachio Crust – Serves 8-12

 - 8 ounces shelled pistachios – unsalted and roasted

 - 6 large cannoli shells or 12 mini

 - 1 ½ teaspoons grated orange zest

 - ⅛ teaspoon kosher salt